< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 In the end, Trump won the election, if just barely -- prevailing in the electoral vote, but losing the popular vote.
 Clinton's use of a private email server substantially contributed to her defeat.
 Ironically, it appears nobody hacked into the email server, since there were no leaks from it via Wikileaks; possibly it was hacked, but nothing controversial was found.

 Of course, the dirty presidential campaign led to a high level of agitation that only picked up steam after election day.
-The disinformation continued without a letup, in fact being enthusiastically generated by President Trump.
+The disinformation continued without a letup, in fact in was enthusiastically generated by President Trump.
 In response, there was a pushback against fake news, with skeptics trying to get fake news sites shut down, or at least deprived of advertising revenue.
 Facebook came in for intense criticism, with chief executive officer Mark Zuckerberg called to testify before Congress in 2018.
 The worst offense of Facebook was that the company had allowed organizations working for the Trump campaign to mine user information to generate highly targeted smear campaigns against Clinton among Facebook users.

-Wikileaks and Assange were also heavily criticized, it having become obvious that the website exclusively targeted Western democracies -- while leaving authoritarian regimes like Putin's alone, not being choosy about where the leaks were coming from, and not bothering to redact even the most sensitive information.
+Wikileaks and Assange were also heavily criticized, it having become obvious that the website exclusively targeted Western democracies -- while leaving authoritarian regimes like Putin's alone; not being choosy about where the leaks were coming from; and not bothering to redact even the most sensitive information.
 Assange's meddling in the US election and effective assistance to Trump made him many enemies.
 He ended up in the Ecuadoran embassy in London, hiding out from sexual assault charges in Sweden; he feared, with good reason, that the US would snatch him if he went outside the embassy walls.

-Assange was finally evicted from the embassy in 2019 and bodily hauled off by British police.
+Assange was finally evicted from the embassy in 2019 and hauled off by British police.
 He went to a British lockup, with the Americans interested in getting their hands on him, to face spying charges.
 British courts were not enthusiastic about handing him over, so Assange languished in a UK prison until 2024 -- when the Australian government asked the US government to let him off the hook.
-He pleaded guilty to charges and was sentenced to time served, to be immediately released, and then forgotten.
+He pleaded guilty to charges and was sentenced to time served, to be immediately released and then forgotten.

-In any case, as fallout from the 2016 election the US Department of Justice (DOJ) began an investigation of Russian involvement in the election, with the extended investigation indicting both Russian officials and American citizens.
+In any case, as fallout from the 2016 election the US Department of Justice (DOJ) began an investigation of Russian interference, with the extended investigation indicting both Russian officials and American citizens.
 A later bipartisan Senate investigation would also shine light on the activities of the Russian trolls.
 President Trump pushed back on the investigation, since it undermined the legitimacy of his election -- with the most suspicious of the public wondering if there had been active collusion between Trump and the Russians.

 Trump retaliated against the DOJ by contriving a case that the FBI had been pressured by the Obama Administration into spying on and attempting to subvert the Trump election machine.
-There was no honest evidence that was so, and nothing of substance was ever established to support the accusation.
+There was no honest evidence that was true, and nothing of substance was ever established to support the accusation.
 Ironically, although the Left had traditionally been critics of the FISA Court, the Trump Administration joined in as well, on the basis that it had allowed the "spying" on his campaign.
 In any case, "counter-investigations" sponsored by Trump and his advocates would persist until after he left office, though they would never amount to anything.

 In sum, the US presidential election of 2016 was a huge shock, with weaponized disinformation -- the "firehose of falsehood", as it was called -- rising to the top of data security concerns, to become a geo-strategic issue.